WATCH: Suspects Sling Avocados, Bananas At Bronx Store Clerk Following Dispute, Cops Say

 The victim suffered a laceration and fractures to his face as well as a broken jaw, according to police.

 He was taken to NYC Health + Hospitals/Lincoln in serious but stable condition.
+The owner of the deli says the injured employee is new to the store and doesn’t speak English, so the suspects may have gotten frustrated with him.

+“This is not normal, how somebody try to give you service and you throw avocado, this is no good,” Hany Girgis tells CBS2’s Valerie Castro.
+“If you give order and you wait ten minutes, this is no reason to do what you do.”

 The suspects fled in a dark colored sedan in an unknown direction, according to police.